 Age: The scheme is intending to broaden the demographic of cyclists, in particular where users may need to repeatedly carry cycles up or down stairs the scheme should have a positive impact.
 The elderly tend to be less physically active - cycling provides a cheap form of transport and a simple form of physical exercise.
 The hangars are designed to accommodate most types of bicycle, inclusive of all the age groups.

 Economic: In the Department for Transport's report, "The value of cycling" (Raje F. and Saffrey A. 2016.
 University of Birmingham and Phil Jones Associates) typical benefits of providing a secure cycle storage or bike hanger scheme were identified:

 - Strategic economic benefits: High-density, cycle-friendly improvements to urban streetscape is conducive to achieve agglomeration benefits, although evidence in relation to regeneration and residential property effects is mixed - Individual benefits: Evidence for individual benefits accruing from a specific investment is mixed, acknowledging the link between hard and soft measures to deliver individualised benefits that address underlying structural barriers to cycling - Employment benefits: Both as an enabler of access to employment and education for transport-deprived residents, and as a means of attracting and retaining skilled labour and inward investment with lower staff absenteeism and turnover - Local economic benefits: Increased retail spend density.
 Per sqm, parking provision for cycles generates 5x more retail spend than car parking (Lee A, and March A. (2010) 'Recognising the economic role of bikes: sharing parking in Lygon Street, Carlton'.
 Australian Planner.
-47(2), 85-93) - Public expenditure benefits: Typically low cost, high benefit, reduced spend on healthcare and school travel, and the potential of existing infrastructure, particularly if targeted at new cyclists
+47(2), 85-93) - Public expenditure benefits: Typically low cost, high benefit, reduced spend on healthcare and school travel, and the potential of existing

-• Fiscal benefits: Increased revenues arising from agglomeration benefits, and specifically potential to reduce the opportunity cost of car parking space by giving more people access to on-street parking.
+- infrastructure, particularly if targeted at new cyclists - Fiscal benefits: Increased revenues arising from agglomeration benefits, and specifically potential to reduce the opportunity cost of car parking space by giving more people access to on-street parking.

-Potential issues Mitigating actions vehicle parking.
-They are approximately the same size as a standard car, Early engagement with disabled groups such as the RNIB and Possability People explaining the project and discussing any potential issues.
-Use standard guidelines for installing structures on the highway or footway. negative impact on people from some socio-economic groups.
+Potential issues Mitigating actions Most cycle hangar units will be installed on the carriageway, replacing vehicle parking.
+They are approximately the same size as a standard car, therefore installing them in vehicle parking spaces should not cause visibility or obstruction issues for disabled people.
+Some may be placed in other areas such as on housing estates or on footway buildouts, in which case visibility and obstruction would need to be considered.
+Early engagement with disabled groups such as the RNIB and Possability People explaining the project and discussing any potential issues.
+Use standard guidelines for installing structures on the highway or footway.
+There will be a fee for using the hangars and this might have a potentially negative impact on people of lower socioeconomic status.
 The fee is necessary to deliver desired level of service.
 If a space in the bike hangar will enable some people to rely on cycling as a main mode of transport it will provide a significant financial saving on alternative modes of transport.
 Review the impact the fee has on users and potentially introduce a sliding scale for fees, based on users income in future years.